ebullient/obsidian-theme-ebullientworks/README.md

 - Choose primary / secondary accent color
     This allows you to select the primary or secondary color from the colors in the palette (purple, pink, green, teal, or blue).
 You can also select a "custom" accent color, in which case, you should define and enable your own snippet as described below.

+- (0.2.8) Tag brightness (dark/light mode)
+    Select a brightness or contrast level for tags.

 ## Admonitions